 The goal of these Landscape Guidelines is to promote low-impact landscaping practices that reduce water usage while maintaining aesthetically pleasing and consistent environments.
 Homeowners are encouraged to use native or drought-tolerant plants, efficient irrigation systems, and water-conserving techniques such as mulching and proper soil management.
-Additionally, homeowners are encouraged to make landscape lighting choices that do not allow light to escape into the night sky.
+Additionally, homeowners are encouraged to make landscape lighting choices that do not contribute to the four main types of light pollution: skyglow, glare, light trespass, or light clutter.